Sodexo: Leadership

 In January 2016, Lorna C. Donatone was appointed head of Sodexo's North American business operations and CEO of its school operations worldwide.

-In 2018, shareholders meeting, Denis Machuel replaced Michel Landel as CEO.
+In 2018, Denis Machuel replaced Michel Landel as CEO.

-On the death of Pierre Bellon in 2022, his daughter Sophie Bellon took over the roles of chairwoman of the board of directors and CEO.
+Following the death of Pierre Bellon in 2022, his daughter Sophie Bellon took over the roles of chairwoman of the board of directors and CEO.

-Food services and facilities management

-Sodexo offerings range from food service operations including staff restaurants, catering, executive dining, vending, and meal delivery, to integrated facilities management services that include both soft services (reception, concierge, cleaning, pantry, laundry, groundskeeping, waste management, vendor management, etc.) and hard services (HVAC systems, electrical systems including substations up to 220kV, energy efficiency & sustainability services, plumbing/water treatment plant/sewage treatment plant operation, annual equipment operation & maintenance contracts, project management, etc.).

-Service vouchers and cards

-One of the top-two companies worldwide in this sector, Sodexo provides companies and public authorities with meal passes, restaurant vouchers, mobility passes, leisure passes, book cards, and training vouchers.
-In China and the US, it operates a stored-value card system in cooperation with multiple restaurants.
-Freedompay is used to power some of these deployments.
+In February 2025, Michael Svagdis was named CEO of campus and government services in the US.

 Name change

 The company changed its official name from Sodexho Alliance to simply Sodexo after a shareholder vote at the company's annual general meeting on 22 January 2008.
 The reason for removing the letter 'h' from Sodexho, cited in the group's 2007 annual report, is that "in certain languages an 'x' followed by an 'h' is difficult to pronounce".
-The company's corporate website also states that it draws emphasis away from the hotel services industry they were once associated with, as they now focus on many other directions.
-The Sod part of the name remains unchanged.
 The logo of the company was also changed, dropping the five stars to a single star.
-The bar of the letter 'x' is also now curved, like a smile, supposedly suggestive of the company's claimed desire to constantly seek and increase the satisfaction of their clients.